dysphie/nmrih-running-stamina-fix/README.md

  # [NMRiH] Sprinting Stamina Fix
 This plugin fixes a bug that allows players to sprint without losing stamina by repeatedly starting and stopping their sprint while holding down the sprint button, also knowns as "half sprint".
+This bug also enables players to jump farther than usual due to the increase in velocity.

 Some experienced players enjoy this bug and consider it a skillful technique.
 Use it at your own discretion!